Three Keys to Performing GLBA Risk Assessment

 The Gramm Leech Bliley Act (GLBA) is one of the most important laws in the past half-century in terms of the effect it had on the financial services industry.
 The main thrust of the GLBA was to reform the financial services industry in the wake of decades of perceived deep-rooted problems; however, the law also imposes strict regulations on how financial services companies use, share and protect consumer information.

 At Oberheiden, P.C., we’ve assembled a team of exceptional federal defense and compliance lawyers to quickly address our clients’ unique needs.
 Our corporate compliance lawyers work directly with management and in-house counsel to quickly and efficiently determine our client’s compliance obligations.
 From there, we will craft a custom-tailored compliance program that meets or exceeds regulatory requirements without imposing unnecessary burdens on your business.
-Oberheiden P.C. attorneys have centuries of experience working with some of the nation’s largest and most successful corporations and look forward to putting that experience to work on behalf of your organization.
+Oberheiden P.C. attorneys have notable experience working with some of the nation’s largest and most successful corporations and look forward to putting that experience to work on behalf of your organization.

 Assessing Risk under the GLBA